-The first action shown is to send the client a Statement.
+The first action shown is to send the tenant a Statement.

-We can tell that this is a printable action because the Report column shows the name of the report file that will be used for the statement.
+We can tell that this is a printable action because the Report column shows the name

 The wait (days) column shows how many days must elapse before this action is taken.